coffeegoesincodecomesout/testapp-threepilars-UWL/README.md

 # testapp-threepilars-UWL
-I use this to demonstrate collecting metrics, logs and traces from a testapp in Openshift Always firing alerts for both metrics and logs are also deployed
+I use this to demonstrate collecting metrics, logs and traces from a testapp in Openshift.
+Always firing alerts for both metrics and logs are also deployed

 1. Ensure the following operators are installed on your cluster: